What Is Opioid Addiction?

-Opioid addiction is a chronic medical disorder characterized by the compulsive use of opioids despite harmful consequences.
+Opioid addiction is a chronic disease and medical disorder characterized by the compulsive use of opioids despite harmful consequences.
 It results from changes in the brain’s chemistry and functioning due to prolonged opioid use, leading individuals to prioritize drug use over other activities.
-Addiction disrupts various aspects of a person’s life, including physical health, mental well-being, relationships, and employment.
+This compulsive use pattern reflects how treatment for opioid use disorder becomes a full-blown medical condition that must be treated holistically.

-Symptoms of Opioid Use Disorder
+Symptoms of Opioid Addiction

 - Cravings